NSHipster/articles/2013-05-27-unit-testing.md

 Unit Testing is an emotional topic for developers.
 It inspires a sense of superiority to its most zealous adherents, and evokes a feeling of inadequacy to non-practitioners.
 [Cargo Cults like TDD](http://ntoll.org/article/tdd-cargo-cult) stake their reputation on unit testing to the point of co-opting and conflating utility with morality.

-It's as close to a religious debate as programmers get... nevermind the matter of tabs-versus-spaces.
+It's as close to a religious matter as programmers get, aside from the tabs-versus-spaces debate.

 Objective-C developers have, for the most part, remained relatively apathetic to Unit Testing (_"There's that SenTest thing, but who uses that, really?"_).
 Between static typing, typically manageable project sizes, and a compiler advanced enough to [rewrite code for you](http://clang.llvm.org/doxygen/Rewriter_8h_source.html), unit testing isn't as much of a necessity as it is for more dynamic languages like Ruby (at least in practice).